 - 1. Now that Module 1 has taught us more about the brain changes associated with Alzheimer's disease, let's gain a better understanding of some of the warning signs and symptoms associated with this brain disease. - 2.
-Option 1: Give each student a brain function handout, a pair of scissors and a glue stick.
-Instruct them to cut out each circle and then glue it to the correct spot across the lifespan. - 3.
-Option 2: Go through slides with brain function across the lifespan activity. - 4.
-Next show one of the video about what it's like living with dementia - 5.
+Go through slides with brain function across the lifespan activity. - 3.
+Next show one of the videos about what it's like living with dementia (instructions at bottom of webpage). - 4.
 If time allows, have the class experience the sensory activity.